Here you will find responses to questions regarding the Vision phase of the project.

 Thank you for volunteering.
 Volunteers will be contacted to serve on committees when those committees are created.
 A Parent Focus Group was created to examine programming options put forth by the staffs of both schools.
-A confidential broad-based input gathering process is now in planning to help move the decision-making forward.

 Please clarify whether there is a plan or even discussion around amalgamating our high schools in Stratford.
 Mega-schools may be efficient, dollar-wise, but what a terrible thing to do to students!
 No, thank you!